 Singaporebrides | Weddings 101

-Everything You Need To Know About Registering Your Marriage
+Everything About Registry of Marriages (ROM) That You Need To Know

 Congrats!
 You’ve popped the question and are now officially engaged to the love of your life!
 But wait, what’s next?

 If you’re as lost as I was when I got engaged over three years ago, don’t worry, we’re here to guide you.
-Now that the surprise proposal and feelings of nervousness and happiness have settled down, it’s time to turn your attention to the more serious aspects of your upcoming marriage.
+Now that the surprise proposal and feelings of nervousness and happiness have settled down, it’s time to turn your attention to the more serious aspects of your upcoming marriage, such as making it official at the Registry of Marriages (ROM).
 Before you take the next step, read up on our guide to everything you need to know about registering your marriage!

-Before you proceed to file a Notice of Marriage, take note that you have these essential information and/or documents with you:
+Before you proceed to submit a marriage application, make sure you have these essential information and/or documents with you:

-At the end of filing, remember to print a copy of the payment receipt, Filing Instructions and “Invitation to Solemnise a Marriage” form if you are having your solemnisation at a venue outside of ROM.
+At the end of your successful application, remember to print a copy of the payment receipt, Filing Instructions and “Invitation to Solemnise a Marriage” form if you are having your solemnisation at a venue outside of ROM.
 There is also a handy checklist provided by ROM to help you with your registering process.

-4. What You Need For a Solemnisation at ROM and at A Venue Outside ROMRachel and Joshua’s Magical Fairylit Garden Wedding at Raffles House at Fort Canning Park by Synchronal Photography
+4. What You Need For a Solemnisation at ROM and at A Venue Outside ROMShi Hui and Zewei’s Cosy Wedding at Keyaki Garden Pavilion by Lam Wang Photography

-For solemnisations at a venue outside of ROM, you will need to invite a licensed solemniser of your own choice and get his or her consent to solemnise your marriage by signing the “Invitation to Solemnise a Marriage” Form before the date of solemnisation.
+For solemnisations at a venue outside of ROM, you will need to invite a licensed solemniser of your own choice and get his or her consent to solemnise your marriage by signing a consent form before the date of solemnisation.
 On the day of your solemnisation, your solemniser will be required to be present alongside with you and your groom, and your two witnesses.
 In addition to the original NRIC or Passport of you, your groom, and two witnesses, you will need to present the documents collected from ROM during your verification of documents and statutory declaration appointment, and hand it over to your solemniser.

 After the solemnisation and signing on the marriage certificate, the Certificate of Marriage (white coloured copy) will be returned to ROM by your licensed solemniser, if your solemnisation ceremony is outside of ROM, while the newlyweds will be given a Copy of Certificate of Marriage (coloured copy).